WebAssembly/spec/document/core/valid/conventions.rst

 * *Tables*: the list of tables declared in the current module, represented by their table type.
 * *Memories*: the list of memories declared in the current module, represented by their memory type.
 * *Globals*: the list of globals declared in the current module, represented by their global type.
+* *Element Segments*: the list of element segments declared in the current module, represented by their segment type.
+* *Data Segments*: the list of data segments declared in the current module, represented by their segment type.
 * *Locals*: the list of locals declared in the current function (including parameters), represented by their value type.
 * *Labels*: the stack of labels accessible from the current position, represented by their result type.
 * *Return*: the return type of the current function, represented as an optional result type that is absent when no return is allowed, as in free-standing expressions.